Back up Azure unmanaged VM disks with incremental snapshots

 Snapshots can be copied to another storage account as a blob to keep backups of the base blob.
 You can also copy a snapshot over its base blob, which is like restoring the blob to an earlier version.
 When a snapshot is copied from one storage account to another, it occupies the same space as the base page blob.
 Therefore, copying whole snapshots from one storage account to another is slow and consumes much space in the target storage account.

 If you copy the base blob to another destination, the snapshots of the blob are not copied along with it.
 Similarly, if you overwrite a base blob with a copy, snapshots associated with the base blob are not affected and stay intact under the base blob name.

 As a backup strategy for your virtual machine disks, you can take periodic snapshots of the disk or page blob, and copy them to another storage account using tools like Copy Blob operation or AzCopy.
 You can copy a snapshot to a destination page blob with a different name.
 The resulting destination page blob is a writeable page blob and not a snapshot.
 Later in this article, we describe steps to take backups of virtual machine disks using snapshots.

 Restore disks using snapshots

-When it is time to restore your disk to a previous stable version captured in one of the backup snapshots, you can copy a snapshot over the base page blob.
+When it is time to restore your disk to a stable version that was previously captured in one of the backup snapshots, you can copy a snapshot over the base page blob.
 After the snapshot is promoted to the base page blob, the snapshot remains, but its source is overwritten with a copy that can be both read and written.
-Later in this article we will describe steps to restore a previous version of your disk from its snapshot.
+Later in this article we describe steps to restore a previous version of your disk from its snapshot.

 Implementing full snapshot copy